optimalisatie/exec.js/README.md

 new exec(code,null,null,{"default-src":"domain.com"});
 ```

 Code isolation is disabled by default.
 When enabled, the `allow-scripts` and `allow-same-origin` sandbox parameters are enabled by default.

-The CSP parameter `script-src: 'unsafe-eval'` is required to use the `runner.exec()` method.
+### Content Security Policy

-To enable `exec.js` with existing Content-Security-Policy configuration, add `'nonce-execjs'` to `script-src`.
+To enable `exec.js` add `script-src 'nonce-execjs'` to the Content-Security-Policy header.
+To use `runner.exec()` with string code `script-src: 'unsafe-eval'` is required.

 ### Notes on multi-threading